 Courses in the History Department have the following prefixes: AFH, AMH, ASH, EUH, HIS, LAH, and WOH.
 Only these courses may be counted toward the major.
 Courses used to meet the requirements of another major or minor and courses in other departments such as Art History and Classics may not be used toward the major though history courses may also count to the fulfillment of General Education requirements.

-NOTE 1: students must register for their seminar in the Department office (025 Keene-Flint Hall).
-Students will be informed by email (their ufl account) when registration for this course will occur.
+NOTE 1: students may now register for their research seminar the way they register for other courses.
 Typically, registration for spring seminars is in November while registration for fall seminars is in March.

 NOTE 2: only with the permission of the Undergraduate Coordinator or the Associate Chair will students be given more than one opportunity to take a seminar.
 Only classes for which a student has earned a C or better will count toward the major.
 A grade of C- (1.67) will not count.
 Courses taken under the S/U option are therefore unacceptable.